Shuttle/shuttle-esb/src/guide/patterns/publish-subscribe.md

 This will create the required structures that the subscription manager will use to store the subcriptions.

-Whenever the `Publish` method is invoked on the `ServiceBus` instance the registered `ISubscriptionManager` instance is asked for the subscribers to the published message type.
+Whenever the `Publish` method is invoked on the `ServiceBus` instance the registered `ISubscriptionService` instance is asked for the subscribers to the published message type.
 These are retrieved from the Sql Server database for the implementation we are using.

 ### App.config